-Juan Barco, an expert in social politics, has worked developing, implementing, and evaluating public policies aimed at reducing extreme poverty, and on projects supporting Colombia’s African descendants, indigenous, and campesino communities, as well as victims of armed conflict.
-Previously, he led the implementation of the “Zero to Forever Strategy” – a government platform for early child development – for the Colombian Family Welfare Institute (Instituto Colombiano por el Bienestar Familiar or ICBF)’s Early Childhood Directorate.
+Juan Barco is an expert in social politics with experience developing, implementing, and evaluating public policies aimed at reducing extreme poverty.
+He has also managed projects supporting Colombia’s African descendants, indigenous, and campesino communities, as well as victims of armed conflict.
+Previously, Juan led the implementation of the “Zero to Forever Strategy” – a government platform for early child development – for the Colombian Family Welfare Institute (Instituto Colombiano por el Bienestar Familiar or ICBF)’s Early Childhood Directorate.
 He also worked on two USAID programs and for the Colombian government.
-Mr. Barco holds a dual degree in international relations and political science from the Universidad del Rosario, and a master’s degree in development management and practice from the Universidad de los Andes.
+Juan holds a dual degree in international relations and political science from the Universidad del Rosario, and a master’s degree in development management and practice from the Universidad de los Andes.

 Dr. Ghislaine Djidjoho has been supporting the Côte d’Ivoire National Malaria Control Program since November 2015.
 She has more than 15 years of logistical and pharmaceutical management experience, including nine years in the management and strengthening supply chain and information systems for public health programs.
 Prior to this role, she led several malaria commodity and logistics projects around the continent, notably in Senegal, Benin, and across central Africa.
 She holds a doctorate in pharmacy from the University François Rabelais of Tours (France) and a master’s degree in medical management from the ISC Paris School of Business.

 Dr. Youssoufa Lo has been supporting the Guinea National Malaria Control Program since October 2013, when he joined the USAID-funded Leadership, Management, and Governance Project.
-He has more than 20 years of experience in the field of medicine and public health, and holds a doctorate in Medicine with a specialization in Malaria.
-Previously, he worked as Senior Technical Advisor for Malaria in several USAID-funded projects : NETWORKS-Senegal, where he supported insecticide-treated mosquito net distribution campaigns ; Management Sciences for Health (MSH), where he supported the fight against malaria in pregnant women; and BASICS/USAID’s Malaria Plus Up, where he worked to develop new malaria control strategies.
-Dr. Lo also served as District Chief Medical Officer for the Senegalese Ministry of Health.
+He has more than 20 years of experience in the field of medicine and public health and holds a doctorate in medicine with a specialization in malaria.
+Previously, he worked as senior technical advisor for malaria in several USAID-funded projects : NETWORKS-Senegal, where he supported insecticide-treated mosquito net distribution campaigns ; Management Sciences for Health (MSH), where he supported the fight against malaria in pregnant women; and BASICS/USAID’s Malaria Plus Up, where he worked to develop new malaria control strategies.
+Youssoufa also served as district chief medical officer for the Senegalese Ministry of Health.

 Dr. Grace Namaganda is a human resource for health and management specialist with more than 13 years of experience in project management and building the capacities of individuals and institutions in HRH.
 She has served at the senior management level designing and implementing a variety of health programs for several international development organizations funded by PEPFAR, USAID, EU, CUAMM, and Cordaid.
 Dr. Namaganda served as technical advisor to the World Health Organization in the development of the Workload Indicators of Staffing Need (WISN) methodology.
 She has also supported the ministries of health in Uganda, Rwanda, Swaziland, Namibia, and Malawi in HRH policy and advocacy; HRH strategic planning, integrated human resource information system (iHRIS) customization and use; health worker recruitment and transition; and rolling out performance management initiatives.
 She holds a doctor of health administration, an M.Sc. in health services management, and a bachelor’s degree in dental surgery.